 - A. The person-centered planning process begins at the first contact with the agency and continues as the person moves into receiving services.
 The IPOS is based upon the assessed needs and desired changes as identified in the assessment process. - 1.
 At the initial IPOS meeting, and thereafter no less than every 364 days (annually), the Clinical Service Planner and/or case holder shall explain/review the principles of person-centered planning and provide written information on the process.
-The responsible clinician will document the preliminary planning process in the electronic health record (EHR).
-On an ongoing basis, and during the course of service planning, the responsible case holder shall assure the following: - 1.1 The individual seeking services will be given the opportunity/encouraged to express their need or desired outcomes, including: - A need for accommodations for communication, if needed, to maximize their ability to express themselves. - The identification of outcomes of value to the individual. - A statement of the individual's expectations of the service delivery system.
+The clinician responsible will document the preliminary planning process in the electronic health record (EHR).
+On an ongoing basis, and during the course of service planning, the responsible case holder shall assure the following: - a.
+The individual seeking services will be given the opportunity/encouraged to express their need or desired outcomes, including: - A need for accommodations for communication, if needed, to maximize their ability to express themselves. - The identification of outcomes of value to the individual. - A statement of the individual's expectations of the service delivery system. - b.
+Identification and discussion of potential support/care options to meet the needs of the individual. - c.
+The individual is given an ongoing opportunity to express his/her preferences and make choices.
+In order for this to happen, the responsible case holder shall: - Assure choices and options are clearly explained. - To the extent practicable, give the individual the opportunity to experience options before having him/her make a decision about a choice.
+This is particularly critical for those with limited life experience in community work or independent living. - Individuals, with court appointed legal guardians, participate in personcentered planning where their preferences, needs, values, strengths and abilities are used in the plan development. - The CMHSP, or service provider under contract with the CMHSP, ensures a person served is given a choice of physician and/or mental health professional within the limits of available staff.

-Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 3
+Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 5